Tasteful Outlaw with Wonderful Upgrades. High Output 912 Engine, 911S 5-Speed Transaxle and Rear Suspension, and More!

 Highlights for this car

-Fantastic “outlaw” style with sunroof
+Fantastic “outlaw” style coupe with great cosmetics

 Beautifully finished with 125hp motor and 5-speed gearbox

 4-Wheel ventilated disc brakes and Bilstein shock absorbers

 Disc brakes from 911S with 1967 911S rear suspension and sway bar

 In 1948, the now legendary Porsche 356 became the first Porsche to proudly bear the family name.
 Over the years, the 356 evolved with design and mechanical refinements until 1965, when production yielded to the 911.
 In recent years many specially modified 356 models have earned the name “Outlaw”, becoming an integral part of the vintage Porsche ownership experience.
 Outlaws are identified by their stance, vintage integrity, and subtle changes, built to preserve the vintage experience with upgrades to mechanical features that improve driving.
 This particular car is extraordinarily well executed from the outside, engineered for performance driving, and delightful refined on the inside.